intersystems/cms0057-sample-deploy/README.md

 This repository is structured into two top level directories: `sample_deploy` and `sample_configs`.
 - `sample_deploy` contains the directory structure recommended to deploy the component and IAM container stacks.
 While the directory structure can be altered, this requires that you override variables in the environment (.env) files.
-- `sample_configs` contains example files for configuring Payer Services components and InterSystems API Manager.
+- `sample_configs` contains example files for configuring Payer Services components and a separate InterSystems API Manager component.

 ## sample_deploy

 This directory has the following sample files for container stack deployment.
-Note that it includes deployment files for both Payer Services and InterSystems API Manager (IAM) containers in a single directory.
-Each product, however, runs in its own independent container stack.
-Therefore, you may maintain a separate, independent directory like this for each of your components, and deploy your stacks on same or different hosts.
+Note that it includes deployment files for both Payer Services (under `./HP`) and InterSystems API Manager (IAM) containers (under `./IAM`).
+Each product runs in its own independent container stack.
+You may add more sub-directories like this for other HP components, and deploy your stacks on same or different hosts.

 The Payer Services container stack deployment files include:
   - IRIS configurations under `./config/`, including: